SecondNewtonLaw/Global-Functions-Documentation/Libraries/Scripts.md

 ## getcallingscript

 Returns the script that's running the current Luau code.
-This shouldn't just look for the `script` global, as game devs can set it to `nil` and break this approach.
+This function only returns `nil` for executor threads, if a game thread sets their `script` global to `nil`, it must still return to correct `script`.

 ```luau
 function getcallingscript(): LocalScript | ModuleScript | Script | nil